 Can PIP Insurance Cover Other Drivers?

-Yes, PIP or No-Fault coverage will pay up to $50,000 per person for medical expenses, lost wages, and more to the driver and any passengers who were injured as well as to any injured pedestrians, regardless of fault.
+Yes, PIP or no-fault coverage will pay up to $50,000 per person for medical expenses, lost wages, and more to the driver and any passengers who were injured, as well as to any injured pedestrians, regardless of who was the at-fault driver.

-While you have PIP coverage through the vehicle you’re in when an accident occurs, you can also access coverage from your own car insurance policy if it offers more extensive benefits than the vehicle involved in the collision.
-This applies even if you’re driving a car that isn’t yours.
-If you’re a named insured on another car owner’s insurance policy, you may also access coverage from that policy, including umbrella or excess coverage.
+While you have PIP coverage through the vehicle you're in when an accident occurs, you can also access coverage from your own car insurance provider if it offers more extensive benefits than the collision coverage of the other vehicle involved.
+This applies even if you're the person driving a car that isn't your own vehicle.
+If you're a named insured on another car owner's insurance policy, you may also access coverage from that policy (including umbrella or excess coverage).

 When Doesn't Your New York Car Insurance Cover Other Drivers?

-There are situations where a vehicle’s own insurance may not cover the accident or resulting damages.
-Examples of situations when the vehicle’s insurance won’t provide coverage include:
+There are situations where a vehicle's own insurance may not cover the accident or resulting damages with financial consequences.
+Examples of situations when the vehicle's insurance won't provide coverage include:

-According to New York’s Department of Financial Services §60-1.1(c) of Department Regulation 35-A, an auto liability insurance policy must cover:
+According to New York's Department of Financial Services, an auto liability insurance policy must cover:

-- Anyone else permitted to drive the vehicle (with some exceptions)
+- Anyone else permitted to drive the policyholder's car (with some exceptions)

-If someone drove the car without permission, insurance won’t cover collision damages.
-For example, a theft does not qualify as permissive use.
+If someone drove the car without permission, insurance won't cover collision damages.
+For example, a theft is a non-permissive use.
+Non-permissive use can be difficult to prove as the presumption is that the use was with permission.

 Your Auto Insurance Policy Does Not Cover Permissive Use

-Some provide coverage for permissive use claims but will increase your deductible when you file a claim.
-Coverage for permissive use generally won’t extend to rental cars.
+Not all insurance policies cover permissive use.
+They might not cover it at all or only offer “step-down” policies with limited coverage.
+An insurance company may provide coverage for permissive use claims, but it will increase your deductible when you file a claim.
+Coverage for permissive use generally won't extend to rental cars.

-Review your auto policy to find out what you are covered for and your policy limits before lending your vehicle to a friend or family member.
+Review your auto policy to find out what you are covered for and your policy limits before you let a family member or a friend drive your car.

 You Explicitly Excluded the Driver from Your Policy